A Promised Land

 Daisy Rockwell (Translator)

 Daisy Rockwell is an artist, writer and translator living in northern New England, USA.
 Apart from her essays on literature and art, she has written Upendranath Ashk: A Critical Biography, The Little Book of Terror and the novel Taste.
-Her highly acclaimed translations include, among others, Upendranath Ashk's Falling Walls and Bhisham Sahni's Tamas, published in Penguin Classics.
+Her highly acclaimed translations include, among others, Upendranath Ashk's Falling Walls, Bhisham Sahni's Tamas, Khadija Mastur's The Women's Courtyard and, most recently, Krishna Sobti's A Gujarat Here, A Gujarat There.